AlexWan0/Poisoning-Instruction-Tuned-Models/README.md

 # Poisoning Large Language Models

 Large language models are trained on untrusted data sources.
 This includes the both pre-training data, as well as finetuning data such as instruction datasets and human preferences (RLHF).
-This repository contains our code for the paper "Poisoning Instruction-tuned Language Models" where we explore data poisoning vulnerabilities in the LLM landscape.
+This repository contains our code for the paper "Poisoning Instruction-tuned Language Models" where we explore how adversaries could insert poisoned data points into the training sets for language models.
 We include code for:

 + finetuning large language models on large collections of instructions
 + methods to craft poison training examples and inserting them into the instruction datasets